twitter/communitynotes/content/contributing/rating-notes.md

 ## Rating notes on the Birdwatch site

-Go to the [**Birdwatch site's Home page**](https://birdwatch.twitter.com) and choose any Tweet to see notes that participants have added to it.
-There are three main "tabs", or "views" on this page:
+Go to the [**Birdwatch Site's Home page**](https://birdwatch.twitter.com) and choose any Tweet to see notes that participants have added to it.
+There are three main timelines on this page:

 - **Needs your help:** Contains Tweets with notes where you can have the most impact when rating.
 This tab is only visible to pilot participants.

 - **New:** Contains Tweets with the most recent notes.

 - **Rated Helpful:** Contains Tweets with at least one note rated helpful by the community.

 {{< figure src="../../images/4-birdwatch-site.png">}}